-After hours of research and trial and error, I have discovered the holy grail recipe for Subway’s Italian Herb and Cheese Bread.
-Soft, fluffy and caked in cheese, this is THE recipe everyone needs in their lives.
+After hours of research, trial and error and taste testing, I've discovered the holy grail copycat recipe for Subway's Italian Herb and Cheese Bread.
+Soft, fluffy and dusted with cheese, this is THE recipe everyone needs in their lives.

 This recipe is part of my series recreating Subway 100% from scratch at home.
 This post can be found here.